EMSL-NMR-EPR/MATLAB-1D_1H_NMR_ESI_MS1-WebApp/README.md

 2. Install GlassFish (extract the contents of the zip archive): unzip glassfish-4.1.2*zip.
 3. Start GlassFish: glassfish4/bin/asadmin start-domain.
 4. Load the GlassFish console: Go to http://localhost:4848.
 5. If the login screen appears, enter the “admin” for the username, and nothing in the password box, this is the default, it can be changed inside the admin console.
+This Step is a MUST.
 6. On the "Common Tasks" page, under the "Deployment" heading, click the "Deploy an Application" link.
 Instructions for Payara
 1. Click Applications